poro777/ImageExplorer/README.md

 # ImageExplorer

-This repository contains the backend service for the ImageExplorer application.
+This repository contains the backend and frontend services for the ImageExplorer application.

 ## What is ImageExplorer?